jmgarridopaz/jmgarridopaz.github.io/content/therightboundary.md

 But Hexagonal Architecture has nothing to do with DDD, Hexagonal Architecture knows nothing of DDD, Hexagonal Architecture is just a pattern that says: Put a driven port interface for any "real world thing" (driven actor) that the hexagon needs to talk to.

-That was my mistake: I put a driven port for the domain concept, instead of putting a driven port for each external system.
+That was my mistake: I put a driven port for the domain concept, instead of putting a driven port for the external system.

 <div id="tc2"></div>
 ### 2.- HOW DID I REALIZE OF.